tfry-git/EmbAJAX/README.md

 ## Some TODOs

-- More controls (obviously), importantly buttons, and text input
+- More controls (obviously), importantly pushbuttons, and text input
-- Ability to register callbacks on value changes, which will allow for cleaner code, and immediate reaction
+- Ability to register callback(s) on value changes, which will allow for cleaner code, and immediate reaction

 ## The beggar's line